Ktiscar1/Marketing-Group/README.md

 # Approach
 1. Perform EDA
 2. Use K-means clustering algorithm to create segments
-3. Summarize Statics on the clusters
+3. Summarize Statistics on the clusters

 # Exploratory Data Analysis (Univariate & Bivariate)